NickTaormina/Gauge-Cluster/README.md

 # Gauge-Cluster
 A QT-based gauge cluster for 15+ WRXs with a Cobb tuned ECU.
+Allows for logging of Accessport and SSM parameters.

 Only tested on a 2018 usdm using cobb v361-based map.